For exchange and visiting students

 You can update your contact details on Sisu or notify a Student service point.

 Important documents during your exchange

 During your exchange at the University of Helsinki you will need the following documents for student discounts or for your home institution.

-Here you can find events for incoming exchange students.
-Besides these events, pay attention to the events arranged by the many student organisations of the university.
+Here you can find events for incoming exchange students coming to Helsinki for an exchange.
+Besides these events, pay attention to the events arranged by the student organisations of the university.

 Changes in your exchange